 Thanks for reading this blog.
 I hope you found it informative and have some next steps on what you can do.

-I created a course and community to help you get relief from your stuck dorsal vagal shutdown state.
-The courses teach you how to get unstuck, and the community supports you.
-And better yet, you can get the courses and the community for one subscription through Stuck Not Broken: Total Access.
+I created courses and a private community to help you get relief from your stuck dorsal vagal shutdown state.
+The courses teach you how to get unstuck, and the community supports you on your journey.
+The courses and community are both available in the Stuck Not Broken: Total Access Membership.

 Do you trust in your ability to self-regulate?